Ldtenacity/Hadoop-Spark-Simple-System/README.md

 ##### You can check `code` module for the details of code design, and you can check `report` for this project process.

+Team Project, and my efforts are data analysis, data visualization, And Hadoop environment setup.

 ##### There are mainly 4 parts of this project, they are:
 ###### 1. data crawling
 ###### 2. data analysis